How to correct Ehrenfest nonadiabatic dynamics in open quantum systems: Ehrenfest plus random force (E$+$$\sigma$) dynamics: Theory

 Now we can subsequently rewrite Eq. \ref{eq_newton} as

 so we understand that the inaccuracy of the traditional ED stems from the absence of an random force term, with errors accumulating over time.
-We mainly focus on how to construct this random force to correct the traditional ED, thus implementing our novel E+$\sigma$ method.
-The operator $\delta \hat{F}_{\alpha}$ can potentially be substituted with a random number $\xi_{\alpha}$.
-To achieve this, the relevant correlation function of the random force must be calculated.
-In the context of the suggested mixed quantum-classical dynamics approach, we postulate that the fitting correlation function can be represented by a symmetrized product
+In the above equation, everything is quantum mechanics.
+In the ED, the random force is neglected, such that one makes the classical approximation to the nuclear motion.
+Similar to ED, we can replace the operators by their classical corresponds: Both the nuclear momentum and the random force are replaced by the classical ones.
+Such a statement is commonly used in mixed quantum-classical dynamics \cite{bode2011scattering, dou2018perspective,lu2012current, dou2017born}.
+We mainly focus on how to construct this random force to correct the traditional ED, thus implementing our novel E$+ \sigma$ method.
+If we further apply the Markovian approximation, when the decay of the memory kernel is faster than the nuclear motion: $D_{\alpha \nu}^S (t, t^{\prime}) \rightarrow 2 [\overline{D}^S_{\alpha \nu}]_M \delta (t-t^{\prime}) $, so Eq. \ref{eq_correlation} can be simplified as